CISecurity/ControlsAssessmentSpecification/control-16/control-16.6.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Users
+	* - Applications
-	  - Identify
+	  - Protect
 	  - 2, 3

 Dependencies
 ------------
-* Sub-control 16.1: Inventory of Authentication Systems
+* Safeguard 16.2: Establish and Maintain a Process to Accept and Address Software Vulnerabilities

 Inputs
 -----------
+#. :code:`GV48`: Process to Accept and Address Software Vulnerabilities
 #.
-Authentication System Inventory
-#.
-The organization's current account inventory (the "to be checked" inventory)
+Date of last update or review of the severity rating system and process

 Operations
 ----------
 #.
-For each authentication system in Input 1, enumerate the accounts under that authentication system.
-This ground truth list of accounts organized by authentication system becomes M1.
+Using Input 1 :code:`GV48`` determine whether the enterprise has a severity rating system and process for application vulnerabilities
 	#.
-Compare the accounts listed in M1 to the accounts listed in the current account inventory (Input 2).
+If the system and process exist, M1 = 1
 	#.
-Create a list of the correct accounts in Input 2 (which will be M2)
+If the system and process do not exist, M1 = 0
 #.
-Create a list of the incorrect accounts in Input 2 (which will be M3).
+Review Input 1 :code:`GV48` and dermine whether it includes, at a minimum, the following components: guidance for prioritizing the order vulnerabilities are fixed, level of security acceptability for releasing code or applications
+	#.
+For each component included in the process, assign a value of 1.
+Sum all values.
+(M2)
+#.
+Compare Input 2 to current date and capture timeframe in months (M3)

 Measures
 --------
-* M1 = Ground truth account inventory
+* M1 = Output of Operation 1
-* M2 = List of correct accounts from the current (to be checked) inventory
-* M3 = List of incorrect accounts from the current (to be checked) inventory
-* M4 = Count of accounts in the ground truth account inventory (count of M1)
-* M5 = Count of correct accounts in the current (to be checked) account inventory (count of M2)
+* M2 = Count of components included in the process
+* M3 = Timeframe in months since last review or update

 Metrics
 -------
+* If M1 is 0, this safeguard receives a failing score.
+The other metrics don't apply.
+* If M3 is greater than twelve months, then this safeguard is measured at a 0 and receives a failing score.
+The other metrics don't apply.

+Completeness
+^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | Calculate the accuracy of current (to be checked) account inventory
+	  - | The percent of components included in the secure application
+	  - | development process
 	* - **Calculation**
-	  - :code:`M5 / M4`
+	  - :code:`M2 / 2`

 .. history
 .. authors